awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-launchtemplatedata-cpuoptions.md

 ## Properties<a name="aws-properties-ec2-launchtemplate-launchtemplatedata-cpuoptions-properties"></a>

 `AmdSevSnp`  <a name="cfn-ec2-launchtemplate-launchtemplatedata-cpuoptions-amdsevsnp"></a>
 Indicates whether to enable the instance for AMD SEV\-SNP\.
 AMD SEV\-SNP is supported with M6a, R6a, and C6a instance types only\.
+For more information, see [AMD SEV\-SNP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sev-snp.html)\.
 *Required*: No
 *Type*: String
 *Allowed values*: `disabled | enabled`